 - specific (including, where possible, names of individuals, places, dates etc) in writing.
 The contact person can assist you with this.

-The Legal and Compliance Director is the Complaints Officer.
-If you need advice around making a complaint, please contact the PCANZ Legal and Compliance Director by email or phone 021 374 426.
+If you need advice around making a complaint, please contact the Complaints and Disputes Manager, email ComplaintsandDisputesManager@presbyterian.org.nz, or phone 0800 244 357.

 Assessing a complaint

-The contact person forwards the confidential, written complaint to the Legal and Compliance Director, who calls an Assessors Panel to hear the complaint.
-The Assessors Panel will forward a copy of the complaint to the respondent (the subject of the complaint).
-The respondent has 21 working days to make a written response to the Assessors Panel.
-You, as complainant, will then be given a further 21 working days to comment on the respondent’s report.
-The Assessors Panel then has 20 working days to consider the complaint and the responses, and to determine the appropriate course of action to be taken.
-Actions may include:
+The contact person forwards the confidential, written complaint to the Complaints and Disputes Manager (the Manager), who calls an Assessors Committee to consider the complaint.
+The Manager will forward a copy of the complaint to the respondent (the subject of the complaint).
+The respondent has 15 working days to make a written response to the complaint.
+You, as complainant, will be given a copy of their response.
+The Assessors Committee will then consider the complaint and may ask for further information from either the complainant or the respondent, or any other relevant person.
+While the Assessors Committee has a target date of 20 working days to consider the complaint and the responses, and to determine the appropriate course of action to be taken, there may be delays while further information is being sought.
+The Assessors Committee determination may include:

 - dismissing the complaint